Attacked by Dog – Minnesota Dog Bite Lawyer & Attorney

-Minnesota law provides that a dog owner is responsible for injuries caused by his or her dog.
-Most of these cases involve someone being bitten by a dog or otherwise attacked by a dog.
-However, sometimes dogs cause an injury simply by pushing someone over or tripping them.
+Minnesota law states that a dog owner is responsible for any injury caused by his or her dog.
+Most cases involve someone being bitten by a dog or otherwise attacked by a dog.
+However, sometimes dogs cause an injury simply by pushing someone down or tripping them.
 Our dog bite lawyers in MN have handled cases where a dog chased and knocked someone off of a bicycle and where a dog pushed someone down a flight of stairs.
 Most dog owners have homeowner’s or renter’s insurance that will cover their legal responsibility for their dog’s actions.

 Many people believe that a dog owner is responsible for injuries caused by a bite only if the dog has bitten before.
 That is NOT the law in Minnesota.
-The law holds an dog owner automatically responsible the first time the dog bites.
+MN law holds a dog owner automatically responsible the first time the dog bites, attacked, or causes injury to someone.
 The only defense the owner has is if the victim provoked the attack or was trespassing.

 Unfortunately, some of the injuries can be quite severe and can include:

 See also, How To Get Medical Bills Paid.
 In 2010, dog attacks caused 33 deaths, 20 of them children.
 In these tragic instances, the family can file a wrongful death suit against the dog owner.
 Most of the dog bite or cases our lawyers have handled involve scarring and nerve damage, but we have also handled dog bite or dog attack cases resulting in many other types of injuries.

 If you have been injured by a dog or bitten by a dog or other animal, please contact the Rochlin Law Firm, Ltd. and talk to one of our personal injury attorneys to determine your legal rights and entitlement to fair compensation.